Does Titanium Rust or Tarnish?

 Does Titanium Tarnish

-While titanium is immune to rust, another concern that arises with metals is tarnishing.
+No, titanium does not tarnish as well.
 Tarnish occurs when metals react with sulfur or oxygen, leading to a dull and discolored appearance over time.
-Silver, for example, is notorious for tarnishing, which requires regular cleaning to maintain its shine.
-Does titanium face a similar issue?
+Silver, for example, is well known metal which can tarnish.

 Titanium Tarnish